-Constituting less than one-twentieth of the world's population, Americans generate and earn more than one-fifth of the world's total income.
+Constituting less than 5 percent of the world's population, Americans generate and earn more than 20 percent of the world's total income.
 America is the world's largest national economy and leading global trader.
-The process of opening world markets and expanding trade, initiated in the United States in 1934 and consistently pursued since the end of the Second World War, has played important role development of this American prosperity.
+The process of opening world markets and expanding trade, initiated in the United States in 1934 and consistently pursued since the end of the Second World War, has played an important role in the development of American prosperity.
 According to the Peterson Institute for International Economics, American real incomes are 9% higher than they would otherwise have been as a result of trade liberalizing efforts since the Second World War.
-In terms of the U.S. economy in 2013, that 9% represents nearly $1.4 trillion in additional American income.
+In terms of the U.S. economy in 2013, that 9% represents $1.5 trillion in additional American income.

 Such gains arise in a number of ways.
-The ability to expand the output of America's most competitive industries and products, through exports, raises U.S. incomes.
-Shifting more of our work effort to the most competitive areas of our economy helps raise the productivity of the average American worker and average compensation earned from employment.
+Expanding the production of America's most competitive industries and products, through exports, raises U.S. incomes.
+Shifting production to the most competitive areas of our economy helps raise the productivity of the average American worker and through that the income they earn.
 With the ability to serve a global market, investment is encouraged in our expanding export sectors and the rising scale of output helps lower average production costs.
-Such effects help strengthen America's rate of economic growth.
-Moreover, imports increase consumer choice, restrain price increases and raise purchasing power.
-High quality inputs imported by U.S. companies can help companies and their U.S. employees become or remain highly competitive in the U.S. domestic and foreign markets.
+Such effects help strengthen America’s economic growth rate.
+Moreover, imports increase consumer choice, and help keep prices low raising the purchasing power for consumers.
+Imports also provide high quality inputs for American businesses helping companies and their U.S. employees become or remain highly competitive in both domestic and foreign markets.

 The potential economic gains from trade for America are far from exhausted.
-Roughly three quarters of world purchasing power and almost 95% of world consumers are outside America's borders.
-The Peterson Institute analysis also estimated that elimination of remaining global trade barriers would increase the gain America already enjoys from trade by another 50%.
+Roughly three quarters of world purchasing power and over 95% of world consumers are outside America's borders.
+The Peterson Institute analysis also estimated that elimination of remaining global trade barriers would increase the benefit America already enjoys from trade by another 50%.
 Trade remains an engine of growth for America.
-The negotiation of further reductions in global barriers and efforts to effectively enforce existing agreements are the tools to reap those additional benefits.
+The negotiation of further reductions in global barriers and effective enforcement of existing agreements are the tools to reap those additional benefits.